Read time: 11 minutes

 Whenever people land on your website, whether it’s on a blog page or on the home page, they should be able to quickly understand the structure of the site.

 You want to make sure that your site allows users to quickly find what they are looking for.
-Although it’s great to have users scroll and click through your website, you should never force them to do that.
+Although it’s great to have users scroll and click through your website, that shouldn’t be their only option.

 This is also why bounce rate isn’t always the “end all, be all” of your website.

 Many users visit a site with a specific goal in mind.
 If your site is able to provide that to them in one or two clicks, that’s a great sign of usability, but it can negatively affect your bounce rate.

 What You Can Do